keypom/keypom/README.md

 #### Recurring Payments

 Recurring payments are quite a common situation.
 Let's say you need to send someone $50 USDC every week.
-You could create a key with 5 claims that has a claim_interval` of 1 week.
+You could create a key with 5 uses that has a claim_interval` of 1 week.
 You would then pre-load maybe the first week's deposit of $50 USDC and register 1 use or you could send $500 USDC for the first 10 weeks.
 At that point, you would simply hand over the key to the user and they can claim once a week.